Radialization of satellite orbits in galaxy mergers: Results

 \subsection{Torques and deformations of the host galaxy}

-The evolution of orbit circularity is determined by the interplay between energy and angular momentum losses by the satellite, but the measurement and interpretation of these quantities is not straightforward.
-It is natural, at least from the observational perspective, to use the potential of the host galaxy and the relative velocity of satellite with respect to the host centre of density (which is different from its centre of mass).
-However, this reference frame is manifestly non-inertial, complicating the interpretation of total energy of the satellite.
+The evolution of orbit circularity is determined by the interplay between energy and angular momentum losses by the satellite, but the measurement and interpretation of these quantities are not straightforward.
+It is natural, at least from the observational perspective, to use the potential of the host galaxy and the relative velocity of the satellite with respect to the host galaxy's centre of density (which is different from its centre of mass).
+However, this reference frame is manifestly non-inertial, complicating the interpretation of the total energy of the satellite.
 We thus focus on the angular momentum evolution in the first place.

-Denote the positions, velocities and accelerations of the host and the satellite centres in the inertial frame as $\boldsymbol{x}_\mathrm{h}, \boldsymbol{x}_\mathrm{s}$, $\boldsymbol{v}_\mathrm{h}, \boldsymbol{v}_\mathrm{s}$, and $\boldsymbol{a}_\mathrm{h}, \boldsymbol{a}_\mathrm{s}$, respectively.
-Here the velocities and accelerations are defined as first and second time derivatives of the position vectors.
-We may also measure them in the simulation as the mean velocity and acceleration experienced by particles in a small region around the corresponding galaxy's centre; however, since the centre is not a material point, these values are somewhat different from the first definition.
-On the other hand, with the second definition, the acceleration can be computed separately from all host particles and all satellite particles.
+Denote the positions, velocities and accelerations of the host and the satellite centres in the barycentric inertial frame as $\boldsymbol{x}_\mathrm{h}, \boldsymbol{x}_\mathrm{s}$, $\boldsymbol{v}_\mathrm{h}, \boldsymbol{v}_\mathrm{s}$, and $\boldsymbol{a}_\mathrm{h}, \boldsymbol{a}_\mathrm{s}$, respectively.
+Here the positions of galaxy centres of density are determined iteratively from the coordinates of particles in a small region around the corresponding galaxy's centre, as explained in Section~\ref{sec:nbody_code}, and the velocities and accelerations are defined as first and second time derivatives of the position vectors.
+Alternatively, we may measure the velocity and acceleration of the centre in the same way as the position (averaging over the same set of particles in the central region); this allows us to decompose the acceleration of each galaxy's centre into the contributions from all host particles and all satellite particles separately: $\boldsymbol{a}_\mathrm{h}^\mathrm{h}$ is the acceleration of the host centre due to the asymmetric mass distribution of the host, $\boldsymbol{a}_\mathrm{h}^\mathrm{s}$ is the acceleration of the host centre due to the gravity of the satellite, etc. We stress that since the centre is a fictitious point, the mean velocity and acceleration of particles in this region are not identical to the time derivatives of the centre position (in other words, $\boldsymbol{a}_\mathrm{h} \ne \boldsymbol{a}_\mathrm{h}^\mathrm{h} + \boldsymbol{a}_\mathrm{h}^\mathrm{s}$).